Tokomaru, New Zealand

 Tokomaru is a small town in the district of Horowhenua, in the southwestern North Island of New Zealand.
 It is located 18 kilometres southwest of Palmerston North, and a similar distance northeast of Shannon.
 The Tokomaru railway station on the North Island Main Trunk was open from 1885 to 1982.

-The Tokomaru Steam Engine Museum features a collection of antique steam engine machinery, much of it still operational.
+The Tokomaru Steam Engine Museum features a collection of antique steam engine machinery, much of which is still operational.
 The collection includes a 1904 Fowler traction engine, an 1897 Aveling & Porter portable engine and a huge 335 hp Filer & Stowell stationary engine-compressor ex the Imlay Freezing Works, Wanganui.
 The museum is open by appointment.

 Tokomaru has two public reserves, the Tokomaru Domain, which includes a sports field and hall, and Horseshoe Bend reserve.

 The town has a locally run combined store and post office.